gilhsu/lunch-and-learn/README.md

 ### About
 Thanks for checkout out weLunch&Learn.
 This is my first capstone project as a programmer and it was built during my time at Launch Academy, a Boston-area web development bootcamp focused on React and Ruby on Rails.
-I really enjoyed creating this application and tackling a very common and persistant business problem.
+I really enjoyed creating this application and tackling a common and persistant business problem.
 This development process has been an incredible learning experience and look forward to continuing my eduction in web programming through future releases.

-Please note that is still a work in progress.
+* Please note that weLunch&Learn is still very much a work in progress!

-### Business Problem
+### The Business Problem
+A lunch-and-learn is an aptly-named catered event where a presenter shares his or her wisdom to a group of presentees.
+Despite sounding trivial, note the slew of important data needed prior to holding the event:
+* Availability of Presenter
+* Availability of Presentee Group

 ### weLunch&Learn Features